UFO reports and atomic sites: Supposed flying discs allegedly break sound barrier

 Early in 1947, the Army and Navy independently announced plans to break the sound barrier before the end of the year.
 On June 24, Kenneth Arnold reported seeing nine objects flying between Mt.
 Rainier and Mt.
 Adams – a distance of 42 miles – in the span of 102 seconds.
 If Arnold's report were correct, the objects had been traveling at a supersonic rate of 1,200 miles per hours, nearly double the then-current airspeed record of 623 miles per hour.

-Unlike prior stories of unexplained airborne sightings, Arnold's report was covered in media nation-wide.
+Unlike prior stories of unexplained airborne sightings, Arnold's report was covered in media nationwide.
 An Army spokesman in D.C. told press that the only known object capable of those speeds was a V-2 rocket, which they argued would not be mistaken for a disc-shaped aircraft.

 The sound barrier would not actually be broken for another four months, until October 11 when American test pilot Chuck Yeager piloted the rocket-propelled Bell X-1.
 When Aviation Magazine reported on the record-breaking flight in December 1947, the Air Force denied the claim; the Air Force would not announce the achievement until the following June.

 Roswell and atomic weapons

 After debris was found on a Corona ranch in New Mexico, on July 8, press announced that Army Air Forces at Roswell had recovered a "flying disc".
 Press at the time noted the 509th at Roswell was the Army's atomic bomb group.
-In subsequent decades, Roswell status as only unit charged with atomic weapons delivery gave rise legends arose that the Corona debris was linked to atomic bombers at Roswell, but Corona was actually a great distance from Roswell, and two other Army Air Fields were closer to the debris site than Roswell was.
+In subsequent decades, Roswell's status as the only unit charged with atomic weapons delivery gave rise to legends that the Corona debris was linked to atomic bombers at Roswell, but Corona was actually a significant distance from Roswell, and two other Army Air Fields were closer to the debris site than Roswell.

 Initially dismissed as a weather balloon, by the 1970s Air Force Officers began to admit the weather balloon story had been part of a cover-up.
 In the 1990s, an Air Force report concluded the debris had come from a Project Mogul balloon designed to detect Soviet atomic tests.
 Mogul Balloons, like the Japanese Fu-Go balloons that inspired them, were top secret.